monnoval/resume/README.md

  1. Fork this project
  2. Modify `data/resume.yml` to be your resume.
- 3. Edit views/style.less to make your resume look pretty.
+ 3. Edit source/assets/* to make your resume look prettier.
  4. Install the gems.
 The easiest way to do this is `gem install bundler && bundle install`
  5. type `middleman` to run locally.
  6. To deploy to [github pages](https://pages.github.com/), run `rake build` then `rake publish`.
 For more info, you can refer at [middleman-gh-pages](https://github.com/neo/middleman-gh-pages)